Billex87/Billex87/README.md

 I spent 12 years of my life living in a diving chamber all over the planet.
 I'm a recent graduate of LightHouse Labs and am actively trying to get out of the water and into the world of web development.

-- 📱 I’m currently working on my portfolio webpage & an app for CN Rail
+- 📱 I’m currently working on my portfolio webpage & part-time for Attune Fitness App
 - 💻 One of the best parts of web dev is not having to write on pen and paper... as a lefty (if you know you know)
-- 🤓 I’m currently fine tuning my skills with AlgoExpert and part-time for Attune Fitness App
+- 🤓 I’m currently fine tuning my skills with AlgoExpert and FreeCodeCamp
 - 📫  How to reach me: billy_mckinnon@hotmail.com
 - 🤡 Fun fact: I am DEATHLY afraid of heights
 - 🍟 Link to our Midterm Project: M.V.Poutine https://drive.google.com/file/d/1qWMjCsRZwXaTALJ5yBUboVkRxfWnzTB-/view?usp=sharing